People Are Confusing Simone Biles' Olympic Medals For Something Else

 This story was originally published on June 28, 2016.

 Last time we checked, the beauty community wasn't all that hyped about Olympic medals.
+(Our Beauty Innovator Awards are a different story.)
 That is until yesterday, when the official Olympics Instagram showed a photo of a commemorative 2016 Summer Olympics strobing palette and everyone freaked the eff out.
-Well, until they realised it wasn't actually a compact of highlighter, but instead a snap of the medals that will be awarded to champions in Rio de Janeiro come August.
+Well, until they realized it wasn't actually a compact of highlighter, but instead a snap of the medals that will be awarded to champions in Rio de Janeiro come August.

 Advertisement